freenas/freenas-docs/userguide/tn_initial.rst

    Configuring a Dynamic IP Address

-To instead assign a static IP address for out-of-band management, set the :guilabel:`Configuration Source` to *Static*, as seen in the example shown in
-:numref:`Figure %s <appliance37>`.
+To assign a static IP address for out-of-band management, set the :guilabel:`Configuration Source` to *Static*, as shown in :numref:`Figure %s <appliance37>`.
 Enter the desired IP Address into the :guilabel:`IP Address` setting, filling out all four octets completely.